- Advanced Technology Meters

 - Honors and Achievements

-JEA’s Senior Leadership Team is committed to energizing our community through high-value energy and water solutions.
-To accomplish this, the entire company is focused on three things – developing an unbeatable team, delivering business excellence and earning our customers’ loyalty – while upholding the values of safety, service, growth, accountability and integrity.
+JEA’s Senior Leadership Team is committed to achieving our mission: providing the best service by becoming the center of our customers' energy and water experience.
+To accomplish this, the entire company is focused on three things – delivering an unparalleled positive customer experience, working together to elevate the entire team, and innovating and evolving to match our customer's needs with market trends – while upholding the values of safety, service, integrity, growth2, accountability and ideas.

 Aaron Zahn, Managing Director and Chief Executive Officer